Berlin Zachodni

 "Berlin Zachodni" (/pl/; lit.
-'West Berlin') is a Polish-language punk rock song by band Big Cyc.
-The song was released in 1990 and appeared on the album Z partyjnym pozdrowieniem, released by Polskie Nagrania Muza record label.
-Its lyrics talk about impoverished people from the Polish People's Republic, who traveled to West Berlin in the 1980s, with hopes of selling smuggled products for profit.
+'West Berlin') is a Polish-language punk rock song by the Poland-based rock band Big Cyc.
+The song was released as in 1990 and subsequently appeared the same year on the album Z partyjnym pozdrowieniem published by the record label Polskie Nagrania Muza.
+The song is about the black market in which the residents of the Polish People's Republic have partaken in the city of West Berlin in the late 1980s and the early 1990s.

-History
+Production and release

-In 1989, Big Cyc band performed in West Berlin during the Schwarze Tage festival.
-The band was inspired to write the song "Berlin Zachodni" after their visit to West Berlin, where they noted the high number of vendors and smugglers among people traveling there from Polish People's Republic.
+In 1989, while the Poland-based rock band Big Cyc was perforing in West Berlin during the Schwarze Tage festival, its members have been inspired to write the song about the city, entitled "Berlin Zachodni", after they noted a high number of vendors and smugglers among people traveling there from Poland.